 Modern Versions reject Hebrew Part 4

-Ezekiel 19:7 the context is speaking of a lion who "knew their desolate palaces."
+Ezekiel 19:7 the context is speaking of a lion who "KNEW their desolate palaces and he laid waste their cities."

-However the NASB changes this to "he DESTROYED their fortified towers", while the NIV says "He BROKE DOWN their strongholds."
-Then in a footnote the NIV tells us this reading comes from a Targum (a Jewish interpretation) but that the Hebrew reads "he KNEW".
+However the NASB changes this to "he DESTROYED their fortified towers, and laid waste their cities" (with a footnote that says "destroyed" comes from a Targum, but that the Hebrew reads KNEW), while the NIV says "He BROKE DOWN their strongholds and devastated their towns" Then in a footnote the NIV tells us this reading comes from a Targum (a Jewish interpretation) but that the Hebrew reads "he KNEW".

 Dan Wallace's NET version also says: "HE BROKE DOWN their strongholds" and then informs us in a footnote - "Hebrew text reads “knew”

-Likewise the Catholic versions like the St. Joseph and New Jerusalem follow this same bogus reading and have "RAVAGED" (St. Joseph) and "TORE DOWN" (New Jerusalem).
+Likewise the Catholic versions like the St. Joseph and New Jerusalem follow this same bogus reading and have "RAVAGED their strongholds" (St. Joseph 1970) and "TORE DOWN their PALACES" (New Jerusalem 1985).

-The NKJV text reads as does the King James Bible, but the online NKJV tells us in their footnote: "The LXX reads "he stood in insolence" (my copy of the LXX says "he prowled in boldness); the Targum reads: "He destroyed its palaces"; and the Vulgate reads: "He learned to make widows".
+The NKJV text reads as does the King James Bible, but the online NKJV tells us in their footnote: "The LXX reads "he stood in insolence" (my copy of the LXX says "he prowled in boldness" and The Complete Apostles' Bible 2005 actually reads this way, saying "HE PROWLED IN HIS BOLDNESS and laid waste their cities"); the Targum reads: "He destroyed its palaces"; and the Vulgate reads: "He learned to make widows".

 In Ezekiel 19:10 we read: "Thy mother is like a vine in thy BLOOD".